 Overview of Facebook Ad Types That Support Videos

-Each ad-type has different ad specs and following Facebook’s ad specs is the foundation great ads.
+Each ad type has different ad specs and following Facebook’s ad specs is the foundation for great ads.
 Get the exact details of video ad specs from supported file types, thumbnail sizes, and required resolution in our article Complete List of Facebook Ad Specs.

 How to Create Effective Facebook Video Ads

 Once you have a plan in place for your Facebook ad’s objective and design, you are ready to begin creating the video ad.
 Depending on your ad’s vision you will likely be faced with the choice between sourcing an existing video through stock videos or hiring professionals to develop your video.

 Producing a professional-quality video is not enough to yield a Facebook ad effective.
 Before you can begin producing a video you need to first determine your campaign’s goal, and then build messaging and media that will speak to your target audience.

 Steps to Designing an Effective Facebook Video Ad:

 - Determine Your Campaign’s Advertising Goal – Figure out exactly what you want out of your ad spend such as building awareness and online sales to event attendance.